Popular search terms:

 Collectives that obtain a tax exemption should be mindful of special rules that apply to tax-exempt entities.
 The organization must not be organized or operated for the benefit of private interests, and no part of an IRC § 501(c)(3) organization’s net earnings may inure to the benefit of any private shareholder or individual.
 If the organization engages in an excess benefit transaction with a person having substantial influence over the organization, an excise tax may be imposed on the person and any organization managers agreeing to the transaction.

-If a non-profit NIL collective engages in an activity, that does not constitute a permissible purpose for a tax-exempt organization; the IRS could tax revenues from this activity as unrelated business income, i.e., income from a trade or business, regularly carried on, that is not substantially related to the collective’s charitable mission.
+If a non-profit NIL collective engages in an activity, that does not constitute a permissible purpose for a tax-exempt organization; the IRS could tax revenues from this activity as unrelated business income, i.e., income from a trade or business, regularly carried on, that is not substantially related to the collective’s exempt purpose.

 If the IRS finds that the tax-exempt NIL Collective’s activities constitute a primary or substantial non-exempt purpose of the organization, the IRS could revoke its tax-exempt status.
 The entity could then be liable for taxes on its income.